pni-lab/connattractor/docs/01-paper.md

 :name: clinical-validity
 **Connectome-based Hopfield analysis as a sensitive tool for the study of clinical disorders.** <br></br>
 We quantified attractor state activations in three clinical datasets ([studies 6, 7 and 8](tab-samples)) as the individual-level mean activation of all time-frames belonging to the same attractor state.
-CHNN analyses of attractor state activations revealed significant differences in all three datasets.
+FCHN analyses of attractor state activations revealed significant differences in all three datasets.
 **A** Attractor state analysis of individuals with autism spectrum disorder (ASD) and typically developing controls (TD) captures alterations similar to those previously associated to ASD-related perceptual atypicalities as well as atypical integration of information about the “self” and the “other”.
 **B** The most prominent Schizophrenia (SCZ)-related differences (as compared to healthy controls (HC) are related increased activity of the internal subsystem and increased visual activations on the basis of the attractor state associated with perception.
-**C** In Alzheimer's disease (AD), CHNN analysis revealed, among others, hyperactivity in the hippocampal formation (collateral sulcus) during perception, a commonly reported finding in AD. and internal context (both of which together host long-term memory processes, see {numref}`task-validity`F).
+**C** In Alzheimer's disease (AD), FCHN analysis revealed, among others, hyperactivity in the hippocampal formation (collateral sulcus) during perception, a commonly reported finding in AD. and internal context (both of which together host long-term memory processes, see {numref}`task-validity`F).
 All results are corrected for multiple comparisons across brain regions and attractor states (122*4 comparisons) with Bonferroni-correction.
 See {numref}`tab-clinical-results` Supplementary Table **X** for detailed results. <br></br>